Business advice

 1. Complaints and dispute resolution

-If a dispute arises in connection with the Agreement arises between you and us, both parties agree to use reasonable endeavours to negotiate in good faith to resolve the dispute, failing which the parties agree to resolve the dispute by mediation before bringing a legal claim or starting legal proceedings against the other.
+If a dispute arises in connection with the Agreement between you and us, both parties agree to use reasonable endeavours to negotiate in good faith to resolve the dispute, failing which the parties agree to resolve the dispute by mediation before bringing a legal claim or starting legal proceedings against the other.
+If you have any concerns about our costs or Services, please speak to the person responsible for this engagement, who is identified in our engagement letter.

 Written notice of the dispute will be given for it to be submitted to mediation before a mediator chosen by the parties or, where the parties cannot agree, by the Australian Disputes Centre.
 The mediation will be conducted in accordance with the Australian Disputes Centre’s Guidelines for Commercial Mediation, to the extent that they do not conflict with the provisions of this clause.